For Zip ? (Change)

-Throughout its existence, Republic has exemplified the highest level of professional integrity and ethical standards.
-Since Republics reputation rests on the conduct of its directors, officers, and Associates, we expect the maintenance of the highest integrity and ethical standards in the conduct of all business and personal activities.
+Throughout its existence, Republic Bancorp, Inc. and Republic Bank & Trust Company (hereafter "Republic" or "Bank") have exemplified the highest level of professional integrity and ethical standards.
+Since Republic's reputation rests on the conduct of its directors, officers, and associates, we expect the highest integrity and ethical standards in the conduct of all business and personal activities.

-This Code provides general guidelines of ethical behavior for all directors, advisory directors, officers and Associates (collectively referred to as Associates).
-It set out standards of conduct for you to follow in dealing with customers, suppliers, and other persons.
-It does not cover every possible situation involving an Associates conduct and is not a substitute for the use of good judgment.
-Honest and ethical conducts, including the ethical handling of actual or apparent conflicts of interest, is required at all times.
+This Code provides general guidelines of ethical behavior for all directors, officers and associates (collectively referred to as "Associates").
+It sets out standards of conduct for you to follow in dealing with clients, suppliers, and other persons.
+It does not cover every possible situation involving an Associate's conduct and is not a substitute for the use of good judgment.
+Honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest, is required at all times.
 Avoidance of conflicts of interest is required, including disclosure to an appropriate person or persons of any material transaction or relationship that reasonably could be expected to give rise to any such a conflict.

-Full, fair, accurate, timely, and understandable disclosure in reports and documents that we file with, or submit to the SEC and other public communications are required without exception.
-All directors, officers, and Associates must comply with all applicable governmental laws, rules, and regulations and any known violations of this Code should be reported to the appropriate person timely.
+Full, fair, accurate, timely, and understandable disclosure in reports and documents that we file with, or submit to the SEC and other governmental regulatory bodies, and other public communications are required without exception.
+All Associates must comply with all applicable governmental laws, rules, and regulations and any known violations of this Code should be reported to an appropriate person timely.
 The Board of Directors is the only body authorized to waive compliance with this Code as it relates to any executive officer or director of the Company.
 With respect to these individuals, the Board of Directors also has the authority to investigate (or supervise the investigation of) alleged violations of this Code and to determine the appropriate consequences for violations by such individuals, or to approve a waiver.
-Enforcement of the Code, including waivers or exceptions, as to others not specifically set forth above shall be the responsibility of the Audit Committee.
+Enforcement of the Code, including waivers or exceptions, as to others not specifically set forth above shall be the responsibility of the Board's Audit Committee.

-It is Republics policy that all Associates perform their duties without regard to race, creed, color, religion, sex, sexual orientation, age, national origin, handicap, or veteran status.
+It is Republic's policy that all Associates perform their duties without regard to race, creed, color, religion, gender, gender and/or sexual orientation, age, national origin, disability, or veteran status.
 When associating with any fellow Associate, client, supplier or any other person, the Associate Handbook should be consulted regarding these matters as well as this Code.

 You are ultimately responsible for complying with the letter and spirit of this Code.
 Any violation of this Code is an extremely serious matter, and may subject you to disciplinary action.
-If you have any questions regarding the propriety of any conduct, you should confidentially discuss the situation with your supervisor or an appropriate representative of the Legal or Human Resources Departments.
+If you have any questions regarding the propriety of any conduct, you should confidentially discuss the situation with your supervisor, a manager or a representative of the Legal or Human Resources Departments.

-Any possible violations of laws or regulations or other serious matters should be brought to the attention of the appropriate managing officer and the General Counsel.
+Any possible violations of laws or regulations or other serious matters should be brought to the attention of your supervisor, a manager and/or a member of the Legal Department.
 If the matter remains unresolved, Federal law protects your right to provide information to any Federal Banking agency or the Kentucky Attorney General regarding a possible violation of any law or regulation; or gross mismanagement, gross waste of funds, abuse of authority, or an act resulting in a substantial and specific danger to the public health or safety by an Associate.

-Chief Executive Officer: the chief executive officer, or president in the absence of a chief executive officer of Republic.
+Chief Executive Officer: the Chief Executive Officer, or President, then Vice Chairman, in the absence of a Chief Executive Officer of Republic.

-Community Organization: any not-for-profit organizations, operated primarily for religious, philanthropic, charitable, educational, fraternal, or other similar purpose.
+Community Organization: any not-for-profit organization, operated primarily for religious, philanthropic, charitable, educational, fraternal, or other similar purpose.

-Company: Republic Bancorp, Inc. and its subsidiaries, whether or not wholly owned.
+Company: Republic Bancorp, Inc., Republic Bank & Trust Company and their subsidiaries, whether or not wholly-owned.